This topic describes how to use MNS to transfer a message whose size is larger than 64 KB without slicing the message.

 - The producer client sends the OSS object information that contains the message to MNS.

 - The consumer client reads the message from the MNS queue and determines whether the message content is the information of the OSS object.

-The following figure shows the procedure.
+The following figure shows the message transfer process.

 BigMessageSizeQueue provides the following public methods: